Asya-Kaprielova/Movie-Search/README.md

 # 🎬 Movie Search (Filmoteka)

-An interactive web application for searching movies, viewing detailed information, and managing personal lists ("Watched" and "Queue").
+An interactive web application for searching movies, viewing detailed information.
 Built with **React**, **TypeScript**, and **REST API**, featuring a clean layout designed for an intuitive user experience.

 ---